 Currently, submission to the Cancer Registry is done via Direct Secure Messaging.
 A component of the Public Health Systems Modifications (Section A.9.1.11) is planned to allow electronic submission via the HIE.
-Discussions are underway between the State and the HIE.
+The HIE is technically capable of facilitating electronic submissions however all submissions are currently facilitated via DSM and there are no active projects for this initiative.